-In the last month, I’ve at least found time to break in my new oven.
-One of the first things I made in it were these baked chocolate donuts.
-Of course, it took multiple batches to get the texture of them just right.
-I did a lot of reading of other baked chocolate donut recipes, and most of them had A LOT of leavener in them (baking powder and baking soda), so much so, that when I baked my first batch of donuts, they were so light and fluffy, I could barely get them out of the pan without breaking them.
-I guess the first versions of my recipe would have made great chocolate cakes and chocolate cupcakes, but terrible donuts.
+The quest for baked chocolate cake donuts isn’t so straightforward.
+It took multiple batches to get the texture of them just right.
+I did a lot of reading of other baked chocolate donut recipes, and most of them had A LOT of chemical leavener in them (baking powder and baking soda), so much so, that when I baked my first batch of donuts, they were so light and fluffy, I could barely get them out of the pan without breaking them.
+I guess the first versions of my recipe would have made a great chocolate layer cake or chocolate cupcakes, but terrible donuts.

 It’s really important when you bake with chocolate to use the best chocolate for baking that has a good flavour, especially when it comes to frostings, ganaches, and glazes.
 To make these baked chocolate donuts, I used Ocoa chocolate from Cacao Barry, which is a 70% cocoa dark chocolate with a deep chocolate flavour.
 You can find it at IGA grocery stores in Quebec in 1 kilo resealable bags.
 If you aren’t living in Quebec, you can order it and most Cacao Barry products online via the Vanilla Food Company website and they ship across Canada and to the United States!
 This means that we all have access to professional quality chocolates.
 Better chocolate means better baked goods at home and better donuts for all.